-The Device Detection API is used for detecting the capabilities of a device that is making a request to your portal.
-In addition, the Device Detection API allows Liferay to detect which mobile device or operating system is being used for any given request and alters the rendering of pages based on the detected device.
-To install this feature, you will need to install the Device Recognition Provider app from Liferay Marketplace.
-Based on your Liferay edition, you can select the appropriate link for more info and download information: Device Recognition CE or Device Recognition EE.
+The Device Detection API detects the capabilities of any device making a request to your portal.
+It can also determine what mobile device or operating system was used to make a request, and then follows rules to make Liferay render pages based on the device.
+To use this feature, you first need to install the Device Recognition Provider app from Liferay Marketplace.
+Find more information on the app by following one of these links, depending on whether you use Liferay CE or EE: Device Recognition CE or Device Recognition EE.

-The Device Recognition plugin, which is bundled inside the Device Recognition Provider app, uses a device database called WURFL to determine the capabilities of your device.
-You can visit their site for more information at http://wurfl.sourceforge.net/.
+The Device Recognition plugin comes bundled inside the Device Recognition Provider app; it uses a device database called WURFL to determine the capabilities of your device.
+Visit the WURFL website for more information at http://wurfl.sourceforge.net/.

-You could create your own plugin to use your own device’s database.
-Let’s go through some simple ways to use the Device Detection API and its capabilities.
+You can create your own plugin to use your device’s database.
+Let’s look at some simple uses of the Device Detection API and talk about its capabilities.

 Using the Device API